berlinplan/berlinplan.github.io/readme.md

 > The exchange of ideas and debates lead to more polarization, as stated before.

-#### Is a third-world migrant who works in a country where their production may be used against their homeland not well integrated?

-> Most top students from poor countries end up in industrial countries where their hi-tech products are most likely to be used by the US Army.(179)

-> US Army operations are mostly conducted in the Middle East, including Libya, Iraq, Iran, Afghanistan, Syria, Somalia, Pakistan, and Sudan and also in South America.(180)

 #### How can cultural inspiration be achieved?